Skip to main content

 Michael Gorogo, Senior Agribusiness Relationship Manager – Queensland

-Domestic demand for Australian beef is likely to rise marginally throughout the first half of 2024.
-A recent downwards shift in retail prices for beef is expected to translate into a lift in volume consumed and demand for beef products in the coming months.
-However, the continued weight of inflationary pressures is likely to keep demand subdued for higher end beef products.
+Domestic demand for Australian beef is likely to marginally lift throughout the second half of 2024.
+Retail prices in the March quarter were 4.5 per cent lower year-on-year.
+This is expected to translate into a lift in volume consumed during the remainder of the year.
+However, ongoing cost of living pressures are likely to keep demand limited for higher end beef products.

 Source: Meat & Livestock Australia

-Overview: A graph showing the volume of Australian beef exports over the past three years to Australia’s top four markets of the US, China, Japan and South Korea.
-Exports to the US and China have risen substantially in 2023 while Japan saw a small decline and South Korea saw a small increase.
+A graph showing the volume of Australian beef exports in the past three years to Australia’s top four markets – USA, Japan, China, South Korea and others.
+Exports the US and Japan and have lifted throughout the first half of 2024, whereas exports to China have marginally declined.

 Source: Department of Agriculture, Fisheries and Forestry